British Olympians expected to win up to 70 medals in Tokyo

 In the British squad for Tokyo 2020, 122 are returning Olympians, among whom 51 already have Olympic medals.

-Six-time Olympian Jason Kenny and his wife Laura Kenny have four Olympic golds between them, and will both try to succeed again in the velodrome in Tokyo.
+Six-time Olympic champion Jason Kenny and his wife Laura who also has four Olympic golds to her credit, will both try to succeed again in the velodrome in Tokyo.
 They lead a squad of 26 riders competing in all cycling disciplines.

+Britain's gold medalists of Cycling Track Jason Kenny (R) and Laura Kenny pose for photos in Rio de Janeiro, Brazil, on Aug.
+16, 2016.
+(Xinhua/Ren Zhenglai)

 13-year-old skateboarder Sky Brown is Britain's youngest ever summer Olympian.
 She will compete in the women's park event with her teammate Bombette Martin, who is only two years older than her.